-- By recognizing when there needs to be improvement and embracing changes. - By clear and transparent communications to staff, funders, program participants. - By utilizing data driven decision making and allowing data to help make informed decisions. - By being consistent with policies and procedures. - By consistent execution and delivery of agreements with funders. - By using performance improvement-training and data mapping to improve workflows.
+- By recognizing when there needs to be improvement and embracing changes. - By clearly and transparently communicating to staff, funders, and program participants. - By utilizing a data-driven decision-making process. - By being consistent with policies and procedures. - By consistent execution and delivery of agreements with funders. - By using performance improvement-training and data mapping to improve workflows.